-I recently received my Senior Real Estate Specialist (SRES) designation, the only senior designation recognized by the National Association of Realtors.
+I hold the Senior Real Estate Specialist (SRES) designation, the only senior designation recognized by the National Association of Realtors.

 If a homeowner hasn’t bought or sold real estate in 30, 40, or 50 years, then the whole process of selling needs to be re-learned in detail, since so many real estate details have changed in those years.
 I know and I expect the process to take longer, and that’s O.K.
 This move was a long time coming.
 It is about making the move of a lifetime.

-I understand these emotional and physical parameters and I can recommend exceptional professionals who will help, disperse, dispose. and organize the “stuff”.
+I understand these emotional and physical parameters and I can recommend exceptional professionals who will help, disperse, dispose of. and organize the “stuff”.
 They can even help you choose what will go on to your next home.
-I will work with my clients, and their families, every step of the way from the moment they decide to sell their current home to completing their transition to their new home.
+I will work with my clients, and their families, every step of the way from the moment they decide to sell their current home to complete their transition to their new home.

 Let’s start by chatting and discussing your particular situation and exploring possibilities.
 If you are 50+ and looking at making a move to the next chapter in your life, or for someone close to you, call me and let me help you with my skills, knowledge base, and professional resources as a Senior Real Estate Specialist (SRES).

 * P.S.
 I can also help your children and grandchildren buy and sell homes.

 – Chip Barkel, MCNE, SRES, Senior Real Estate Specialist & Advisor.
 Extraordinary Service.
 Top Results.